difurung/Secure-Password-Generator/README.md

 To use this app simply follow the prompts.

-1. Click "Generate Password" as shown above.
+1. Click "Generate Password" shown in the screenshot above.

 2. Choose the password length.